jose-madridejos-gonzalez/Practical_work_2/README.md

 - Added the structure of the about and net

 (25/12/25)
-- Started (and finished) the contact page (Such a jolly work for a jolly day)
+- Started (and finished) the contact page

+(26/12/25)
+- Created and completed the structure of the degree page (it is finished, now I have to fill in all the data)